mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/groundwork/the-logical-business-flow.md

 ---
 description: >-
-  Few people love process diagrams but when you really need it and none exists, you might be in a world of doo-doo.
+  Few people love process diagrams but when you really need them and none exists, you might be in a world of doo-doo.
 ---